BoKwokProjectA/Production-Grade-AI-Medical-Image-Risk-Prediction-Platform-FastAPI-Docker-RAG-SQLite-Cloud/README.md

 ## ⚠️ Medical Disclaimer

-This project is a portfolio and research-engineering demonstration based on the ISIC 2024 Skin Cancer Detection Challenge.
-It is not a medical device and should not be used as a substitute for professional medical diagnosis, treatment, or clinical decision-making.
+This project is for educational and research purposes only.
+It is intended only to demonstrate AI-assisted initial screening support.
+It is not a medical device and should not be used for diagnosis, treatment, or clinical decision-making.
+Please consult a qualified healthcare professional for further evaluation.